drand/drand/README.md

 - The resharing scheme used comes from the [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.55.2968&rep=rep1&type=pdf) from  Y. Desmedt and S. Jajodia.
 - [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme) for the encryption of private randomness.

 Note that drand was originaly a [DEDIS](https://dedis.ch)-owned project that is now spinning off on its own Github organization.
-For related previous work on public randomness, see [DEDIS]'s academical paper
+For related previous work on public randomness, see [DEDIS]'s academic paper
 [Scalable Bias-Resistant Distributed Randomness](https://eprint.iacr.org/2016/1067.pdf).

 ## DrandJS